Employment-Based Immigrant Visa Availability

 in the field for their applicable EB category and country of birth

 may file Form I-485 adjustment of status applications with USCIS in October:

 What is a priority date?

-Your priority date is the date on which your permanent labor certification application was received by the U.S. Department of Labor OR, if you did not require labor certification, the date your I-140 petition was received by USCIS.
+It is the date on which your permanent labor certification application was received by the U.S. Department of Labor.
+Alternatively, if you did not have a labor certification application filed for you, your priority date is the date your I-140 petition was received by USCIS.

 What if I was born in China/India, but am now a citizen of another country?

 Visa numbers are based on your country of birth, regardless of your current citizenship.
 However, if your spouse was born in another country that is not subject to the backlog at this time, you can "cross-charge" your I-485 application to your spouse’s country (this is known as "alternate chargeability").

 What if my I-485 is already pending with USCIS?

 If you already have a pending I-485 application with USCIS, you will continue to be able to apply for and/or to renew your work and travel permits while the backlog continues.